What is REM Sleep and Why it’s Important

 When you don’t get enough REM sleep, your concentration goes to hell in a handbasket.
 That means focusing on a single task can be extra difficult, and multitasking (a big component of any job) is almost impossible.
 Since your brain is the seat of all verbal and non-verbal communication, it can also be a huge detriment to your work relationships too, making it harder to pick up on nuances or negotiate transactions correctly.

 Not only that, your decision making can really suffer.
 A recent study published in the US National Library of Medicine showed that participants who didn’t get enough sleep made much poorer decisions than those who did.
-They went as far as to compare people with poor sleep schedules to those who had severe cognitive disorders like Parkinson’s disease or Lewy Body Dementia.
+They went as far as to compare people with poor sleep schedules to those who had severe cognitive disorders like Parkinson’s disease, Alzheimer’s disease, or Lewy Body Dementia.

 Now that you know what is REM sleep, you can see how important it is.
-Not just for your job and relationships, but to your brain health.
+Measuring your REM cycle is like monitoring your heart rate, it’s a good judge of your overall health.
+It’s so important, Not just for your physical wellbeing and relationships, but also for your brain health.
 Your brain is the most important muscle in your body and you need to treat it right so that you can live a full and happy life.

 Don’t shortchange your REM sleep, keep your brain sharp and your body strong.
 Try a Nectar mattress and feel the difference immediately.
 If you grab one today, you’ll receive $125 off and two free pillows.
 That’s an offer you don’t want to sleep through.